 Establishing authority

-Writing about the industry in general, recent developments, technological advances, future trends and different approaches to common issues, will all help establish authority.
-This type of content gives the prospective buyer confidence that you know what you are doing, which in turn generates trust.
+Writing about the industry, recent developments, technological advances, future trends, and different approaches to common issues will all help establish authority.
+This type of content gives the prospective buyer confidence that you know what you are doing, generating trust.

 What do you stand for?

-Another significant type of content – one that might not seem to be particularly important – is writing about your mission, what your company stands for.
+Another significant type of content that might not seem particularly important is writing about your mission and what your company stands for.
 In a highly competitive market, the more you can differentiate yourselves from your competitors, then the more you will stand out.
 Especially if that differentiation comes through positive messages.

-Buyers are increasingly looking for suppliers that prioritise sustainability, care for the environment and those who look after their staff and their local community.
-It might not be part of their primary criteria, but if all suppliers meet those criteria, then those secondary, ‘nice to have’ factors will become crucial.
+Buyers are increasingly looking for suppliers prioritising sustainability, caring for the environment, and looking after their staff and the local community.
+It might not be part of their primary criteria, but if all suppliers meet those criteria, those secondary, ‘nice to have’ factors will become crucial.

 Conclusion

-The options for marketing a contract manufacturing business may appear limited because of clients requiring confidentiality and because traditional sales approaches are becoming less effective and even detrimental to gaining prospects.
+The options for marketing a contract manufacturing business may appear limited because clients require confidentiality, and traditional sales approaches are becoming less effective and detrimental to gaining prospects.

 However, the new trend of buyers researching suppliers before contacting them will work in your favour if you have the right inbound content present when they are searching.
 The examples above illustrate why inbound matters and why.

-In fact, inbound doesn’t just matter, it is crucial to standing out and gaining a competitive advantage, bringing in new prospects and growing your existing business.
+Inbound doesn’t just matter; it is crucial to standing out and gaining a competitive advantage, bringing in new prospects and growing your existing business.